carlhiggs/spatial-urban-indicators/docs/indicators.rst

       :width: 100%
       :align: center

-      Districts ranked in ascending order by fire incidence with regard to สถิติอัคคีภัยจำแนกตามพื้นที่เขตในกรุงเทพมหานคร ปี 2561 (fire incidence in bangkok 2018) per 10,000 population.
+      Districts ranked in ascending order by fire incidence with regard to fire incidence in bangkok (bma, 2018) per 10,000 population.